 Just like everything else in life, a metal roof has its advantages and drawbacks.
-Of course, the material for your house’s roof should and will depend on your budget, the environment and conditions of your property and its surroundings, and of course the specific needs and style of your home.
+Of course, the material for your house’s roof should and will depend on your budget, the environment and conditions of your property, its surroundings, and the specific needs and style of your home.
 However, before making the decision of getting a metal roof, you should assess the pros and cons of a metal roof in order to make an informed decision.

 - Fire resistant

 If fire approaches from outside, your metal roof will remain safe and sound, as the fire is not likely to have a negative impact on it.

 In comparison to other materials, metal roofs are on the lighter side of the spectrum, which might help homeowners reduce cost on supporting structure expenses.